robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 ## 🔥 Biochar Kiln System – Modern Druid

-The heart of the Modern Druid carbon farm is a scalable, loader-accessible **flame cap kiln system** designed for small teams to produce high-quality biochar safely and efficiently.
+The heart of the Modern Druid carbon farm is a line of **flame cap kiln systems** designed for small teams to produce high-quality biochar safely and efficiently.

 Kilns are fixed in place, filled by loader, topped up by hand during burns, and quenched via a push-button automated system.
-Once quenched and drained, the biochar is dumped into a trailer and hauled to a secondary processing site for crushing and storage.
+Once quenched and drained, the biochar is dumped into a trailer and hauled to a secondary processing site for drying, weighing, crushing and storage.
+The kilns are then reset for the next run.

+The complicated part is the logistics.
+We avoid most of this by growing our own biomass and just applying it instead of selling it.
+Any sales would be online, simply pack and ship.
+Flame cap kilns are low tech, and can be constructed anywhere in the world from local materials.
+The only technical part is the emissions monitoring and safe construction of a kiln building.
+The rest is basically large fancy bonfires.

 ---

 ## 🛠 Kiln Design Goals

-- **Fixed-position, insulated kilns** with a tilting mechanism for easy unloading
+- **Fixed-position, insulated kilns** with a tilting mechanism for easy unloading and reset, maximizing up time
 - **Automated quench and drain system** to minimize labour and risk
 - **Windbreak-style kiln building**, open-air with forced-air exhaust chimneys
 - **No emissions capture required**, but **MRV-compliant emissions monitoring**